A legend in toys

-Due to close cooperation with the automotive industry, the range includes not only vintage models but also a large number of modern-day vehicles.
-Schuco invests annually in new moulds to provide collectors with a diverse and fascinating choice of detailed models.
+Thanks to our close collaboration with the automotive industry, our range also includes a variety of modern vehicles to complement our vintage models.
+Schuco invests in new designs every year in order to offer collectors a diverse and interesting selection of detailed models.

-The majority of Schuco models are still meticulously and elaborately crafted by hand.
-The models are produced in China, Hungary, and Germany, to where production returned several years ago.
-All Schuco products undergo several internal and external quality checks prior to customer delivery.
+The majority of Schuco models are still crafted by hand using meticulous and elaborate techniques.
+The models are produced in China and Hungary, as well as in Germany, where production recommenced several years ago.
+All Schuco products undergo numerous internal and external quality checks prior to customer delivery.